A musical featuring Miranda Priestly opening next summer? GROUNDBREAKING

-The story — in case you don’t have each character’s lines and monologues memorized — surrounds Andy, a wannabe journalist who finds herself working as an assistant to Miranda Priestly, the Anna Wintour-ish and tyrannical editor of a high fashion magazine.
+The story — in case you don’t have all the Devil Wears Prada quotes and monologues memorized — surrounds Andy, a wannabe journalist who finds herself working as an assistant to Miranda Priestly, the Anna Wintour-ish and tyrannical editor of a high fashion magazine.
 She goes from wearing frumpy blue sweaters (sorry, cerulean) and ill-fitting skirts to raiding the magazine’s designer closets and in no time, finds herself begrudgingly respected by Priestly.

 Also noteworthy characters: Nigel, Miranda’s long-suffering colleague (played by the incomparable Stanley Tucci — so whoever is handling this character on stage better bring it), Emily, Miranda’s first assistant played (hilariously and adorably) by Emily Blunt, and Nate, Andy’s boyfriend, played by Adrien Grenier in an extremely polarizing role (Is HE the true villain of the movie by not supporting Andy’s dreams?
 Or is Andy just a total pushover and a sucky girlfriend?).